nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 The resulting `pandas` dataframe `df_features` will contain all extracted features for each time series `kind` and `id`.
 `tsfresh` understands multiple input dataframe schemas, which are described in detail [in the documentation](https://tsfresh.readthedocs.io/en/latest/text/data_formats.html).
-You can also control which features are extracted with the settings parameters (default is to extract all features from the library with sane default configuration).
+You can also control which features are extracted with the settings parameters (default is to extract all features from the library with reasonable default configuration).

 ## Challenge: Large Data Samples